Nabadwip

-Nabadwip (/bn/), also spelt Navadwip, historically known as Nadia, is a heritage city in Nadia district in the Indian state of West Bengal.
+Nabadwip (/bn/), also spelt Navadwip, (নবদ্বীপ)historically known as Nadia, is a heritage city in Nadia district in the Indian state of West Bengal under the Presidency division.
 It is regarded as a holy place by Hindus, and is the birthplace of Chaitanya Mahaprabhu.
-Located on the western bank of the Hooghly River, it is considered to have been founded in 1063 CE, and served as the old capital of the Sena dynasty.
+Located on the western bank of the Hooghly River at its confluence with Jalangi River, it is considered to have been founded in 1063 CE, and served as the old capital of the Sena dynasty.
 A center of learning and philosophy in medieval India, the city is still noted for its traditional Sanskrit schools.

 The Navya Nyaya school of logic reached its peak with the efforts of some well known contemporary philosophers of Nabadwip.
 The great Vaishnava saint, social reformer and an important figure of the Bhakti movement, Chaitanya Mahaprabhu (1486–1534) was born here.
 It was after Chaitanya Mahaprabhu's birth that Nabadwip became an important center of pilgrimage for the Vaishnavas worldwide as well as for Hindus in general.
 Many who follow Gaudiya Vaishnavism visit Nabadwip to celebrate the birthday of Shri Mahaprabhu, which, as per lunar calculations, occurs on Phalguni Purnima (i.e. on the Full moon day of February–March).
 This day is commonly known as Gaura-purnima.
 Aside from this, Nabadwip is visited for various other festivals like Dol Jatra and Rash purnima.

 The Bhagirathi river originally flowed down the west of Nabadwip in the past, forming a natural boundary between the districts of Purba Bardhaman and Nadia.
 With time it has shifted its course to where it is at present, cutting the city off from the rest of the Nadia district.

-Prachin mayapur, 3rd len Lake kali Mata temple.